-Nearly unheard of ten years ago, ridesharing—or the use of an app or website to connect passengers to drivers for one-time, on-demand car rides—has soared to ubiquity in the past five years.
-Uber, the most popular ridesharing app, is estimated to have completed 10 billion rides since its inception; Lyft, its closest competitor, has completed around one billion.
+Nearly unheard of ten years ago, ridesharing—or the use of an app or website to connect passengers to drivers for one-time, on-demand car rides—is now common.

-The plaintiffs in these cases have alleged negligent hiring, negligent supervision, negligent retention, and negligent infliction of emotional distress on the part of Uber and Lyft.
+The people harmed (the "plaintiffs") in these cases argue negligent hiring, negligent supervision, negligent retention, and negligent infliction of emotional distress on the part of Uber and Lyft.
 (Learn more about the legal concept of negligence.)

-In support of these claims, plaintiffs argue that the ridesharing services failed to prevent drivers from sexually assaulting customers, and ignored complaints.
+In support of these claims, plaintiffs say that the ridesharing services failed to properly screen drivers, failed to prevent drivers from sexually assaulting passengers, and ignored complaints.
 Theories of false advertising and negligent misrepresentation are also common, with plaintiffs claiming that the ridesharing companies held themselves out as "safe ride" options while knowing their passengers are vulnerable to sexual assault.

-Finally, plaintiffs in these cases have argued that Uber and Lyft are responsible for the actions of their drivers under a legal theory known as "respondeat superior," which lets employers be held responsible for the actions of their employees when those actions are committed within the scope of employment.
-The plaintiffs seek a variety of damages (including punitive damages), and increased safety measures, such as video recordings of rides and increased background checks.
+Finally, plaintiffs in these cases have argued that Uber and Lyft are responsible for the actions of their drivers under a legal theory known as "vicarious liability" (also called respondeat superior), which lets employers be held responsible for the actions of their employees when those actions are committed within the scope of employment.
+The plaintiffs seek a variety of money damages (including punitive damages), and increased safety measures, such as video recordings of rides and better background checks.

-In response to these claims, ridesharing companies have argued that they cannot be held responsible for the actions of their drivers, whom they consider to be independent contractors rather than employees.
-(The status of rideshare drivers varies by state, and not all states have made a definitive determination via legislation or court decision.)
-In general (though not always), a company is not responsible for the actions of an independent contractor.
+In response to these claims, ridesharing companies have argued that they can't be held responsible for the actions of their drivers, whom they consider to be independent contractors rather than employees.
+(The status of rideshare drivers varies by state, and not all states have made a definitive determination by legislation or court decision.)
+Companies typically aren't responsible for the actions of independent contractors.

 At least in federal courts, judges seem to be unmoved by the independent contractor defense.
 In a D.C.
 District Court opinion based on the stabbing of an Uber passenger, the court found that whether a driver was an independent contractor or employee was irrelevant to the claims, focusing instead on the riders' reasonable belief as to whether the driver worked for the company.
 Other courts have made similar rulings.